aghcoin/.github/profile/README.md

 Each repository contains a separate functionality, which can be used independently.

-Documentation and examples of all libraries can be found [here](https://aghcoin.github.io/articles/get_started/introduction.html).
+Documentation and examples for all libraries can be found [here](https://aghcoin.github.io/articles/get_started/introduction.html).

 ## Installation